-This high level respiratory protective equipment is compliant with the EN137 standard related to compressed air self-contained devices.
+Like supplied air respirators, SCBAs are high level respiratory protective equipment compliant with the EN137 standard related to compressed air self-contained devices.
 They are mainly used in hostile work environments or for emergency and rescue interventions.

 A self-contained breathing apparatus is made of three essential units:

 This is a major part of the device.
 It maintains the compressed air cylinder and features a two-stage pneumatic system, a flow regulator and a gauge with an end-of-service alarm whistle.

 There are many types of gas masks such as harness masks, with head nets, with or without F1 mounting (direct mounting on firefighter’s helmet)… The face piece – usually a harness full face mask – will be chosen depending on the field of application and the potential hazard.

 A compressed air cylinder: